hbesfb/PRONTO/README.md

 PRONTO_image/PRONTO_singularity_run.sh                          --- The script executes PRONTO command based on the PRONTO Singularity image.

 TESTING:
-Testing_data/191206_NB501498_0174_AHWCNMBGXC_TSO_500_LocalApp_postprocessing_results.zip --- The testing data from AcroMetrix sample TSOPPI results.
+Testing_data/191206_NB501498_0174_AHWCNMBGXC_TSO_500_LocalApp_postprocessing_results.zip --- The testing data from AcroMetrix sample TSOPPI results which only contains the files PRONTO needs.
 Move this filder into your local TSOPPI result path for testing.
 Testing_data/InPreD_PRONTO_metadata.txt                                                  --- The file contains clinical data of AcroMetrix samples for testing.
 Move this file into In/ for testing.
 Testing_data/191206_NB501498_0174_AHWCNMBGXC.zip                                         --- The testing results from AcroMetrix sample TSOPPI results for your local comparisons.